 🥘 Lunch, 🍗 Dinner

-After breakfast at the hotel, depart for Ban Khwao in Chaiyaphum, which is famous for the quality of its silk and cotton weaving.
-Unique to the town is the art of “mud mee silk”, which has been practised in the area for generations.
+After breakfast at the hotel, guests depart for Ban Khwao in Chaiyaphum, which is famous for the quality of its silk and cotton weaving.
+Unique to the town is the art of “Mud Mee Silk,” a tradition that has been practiced in the area for generations.

 Stop at a local home to see how traditional Isaan (northeast Thai) sausages are made.
-See the production process and understand how these sausages have become popular across Thailand.
+Guests will have the opportunity to observe the production process and learn how these sausages have become popular throughout Thailand.

-Continue to Phu Wiang, where Thailand’s first dinosaur fossil was found.
-Visit the Dinosaur Museum, a geological learning resource that contains a wide range of fossils and educational exhibits.
-Lunch is served at a local restaurant before continuing to Khon Kaen in the afternoon.
+Continue to Phu Wiang, where the first dinosaur fossil was discovered in Thailand.
+Visit the Dinosaur Museum, a geological learning center that houses a wide range of fossils and educational exhibits.
+Lunch is served at a local restaurant before guests continue to Khon Kaen in the afternoon.

-Khon Kaen is the commercial, administrative and educational center of the Upper Isaan Region, and is often used by travelers as a base for visiting other parts of the northeast and Indochina.
+Khon Kaen is the commercial, administrative, and educational center of the Upper Isaan region and is often used by travelers as a base for exploring other parts of northeastern Thailand and Indochina.

-Walk through the local market to see a variety of Isaan foods on offer, and to experience the local way of life.
-A vast array of vegetables, fruits, herbs, spices and authentic local foods are available.
+Walk through the local market to see a variety of Isaan foods on offer and experience the local way of life.
+A vast array of vegetables, fruits, herbs, spices, and authentic local dishes are available.

 In the evening, enjoy a Vietnamese-Isaan dinner at a local restaurant.